ttg44/ttg44/README.md

 Personal data is processed under lawful bases provided by the UK GDPR.

-#### Contract

-Where necessary to:

-- Deliver agreed research services
-- Manage professional relationships
-- Fulfil contractual obligations

 #### Legitimate Interests

 Including:

-- Operating the organisation
+- Conducting independent research activities
-- Maintaining research records
+- Maintaining research records and archives
 - Publishing research outputs
-- Supporting research collaboration
+- Supporting professional collaboration
 - Protecting systems and information
-- Conducting lawful research activities
+- Maintaining operational security

+#### Contract

+Where necessary to:

+- Manage agreed professional engagements
+- Provide requested services
+- Fulfil contractual obligations

 #### Consent

-Where required for:
+Where required for specific processing activities.

-- Communications
-- Optional tracking technologies
-- Specific processing activities

 Consent may be withdrawn at any time.